joakimsk/docs/docs/clientauth.rst

     A number unique for each REST call.
 The webapp generates a 64 bit (8 bytes) random number.
 This is base64 encoded.
 **hmac**
-    A HMAC hash using the key returned by the ``directLogin`` call and a concatenation of the nonce and a SHA256 hash of the request body if it exists.
+    A HMAC hash using the key returned by the ``directLogin`` call and a concatenation of the nonce and a SHA256 hash (base64 encoded) of the request body if it exists.
 The HMAC is base64 encoded.
 **role** (optional)
     We can add a temporary role-id if user is authorized for more than one role.